-Case 2: If you have a listening room with early reflections, and the loudspeakers are less directional (such as Beolab 50s with their Beam Width set to Wide), then the early reflections from the side walls tell you how far away the loudspeakers are.
+Case 2: If you have a listening room with early reflections, and the loudspeakers are less directional (such as Beolab 90s with their Beam Width set to Wide or Omni) then the early reflections from the side walls tell you how far away the loudspeakers are.
 Therefore, the close-mic'ed vocal track from Case 1 cannot sound any closer than the loudspeakers: your brain is too smart to be told otherwise.

 Case 3: If you have a listening room with sidewalls and therefore early reflections, but the loudspeakers are directional such that there is no energy being delivered to the side walls, then the result is the same as in Case 1.
-This time there are no early reflections because of loudspeaker directivity instead of wall absorption, but the effect at the listening position is the same.
-This is the case with Beolab 50 when its Beam Width is set to Narrow.
+This time, the level of the early reflections has been reduced because of loudspeaker directivity instead of wall absorption, but the effect at the listening position is the same.
+This is the case with Beolab 90 when its Beam Width is set to Narrow.

 The conclusion is that, in order to get an accurate and precise representation of the spatial properties in a stereo recording, you should try to minimise the levels of the early reflections from the sidewalls in your listening room.
-However, this means that you are optimising the sound for the sweet spot - on-axis to both loudspeakers.
+However, this means that you are optimising the sound for the sweet spot, on-axis to both loudspeakers.
 When listening with friends, it may be necessary to widen the loudspeakers' Beam Widths.